Contact Us

 Keeping up to speed with technology trends and changes in the finance industry is almost a full-time job alone, and 66% of finance leaders believe the digital competency gap is only getting wider (Gartner).
 As technology changes and evolves, it is the role of CFOs and their teams to keep pace with innovation and best practice to ensure they are setting their business partners up for success.

-Three common challenges facing the finance team
+Three common challenges facing a finance department

 Lack of automation

-Without proper systems and processes, the CFO and their finance team are caught up in day-to-day administrative tasks, including manual data entry, manipulating data or re-keying information into their accounting software.
 This can lead to frustration in the finance team and manual errors.
 Instead of using the data for management information, significant time is spent ensuring the data is simply accurate – by which point the data is probably out-of-date.

 Read more about the benefits of automating your financial management software with our latest eBook.